 The economy and markets have emerged from the pandemic fundamentally changed.
 For equity investors, we believe this means a different opportunity set than the one that prevailed over the past decade and a half ― and one that favors alpha (excess return) over beta (market return).

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.
+Any opinions or forecasts represent an assessment of the market environment at a specific time and is not a guarantee of future results.
+This information should not be relied upon by the reader as research, investment advice or a recommendation.

 Key takeaways

-• The era of easy money is ended.
+- The era of easy money is ended.
 The post-pandemic era is setting up to be more volatile with greater differentiation across individual stocks.

-• Beta, or market return, can be sufficient when a rising tide lifts all boats.
+- Beta, or market return, can be sufficient when a rising tide lifts all boats.
 In the more traditional investing landscape now forming, we see alpha at the center.

-• A more discerning market that prices stocks on their underlying fundamentals is an opportunity for skilled stock pickers to outperform.
+- A more discerning market that prices stocks on their underlying fundamentals is an opportunity for skilled stock pickers to outperform.

 The end ― and beginning ― of an era

-Fast forward to 2020 and the COVID-19 crisis, a time marked by a global economic shutdown and restart and an unprecedented infusion of monetary (central bank policy) and fiscal support (government and tax spending) that was far greater than that seen during the GFC even as the earlier crisis imposed a more potent shock to GDP.
+Fast forward to 2020 and the COVID-19 crisis, a time marked by a global economic shutdown and restart and an unprecedented combination of monetary (central bank policy) and fiscal support (government and tax spending) that was far greater than that seen during the GFC even as the earlier crisis imposed a more potent shock to GDP.
 Consumer pockets were padded with stimulus money and demand for goods was great ― but supply was limited, having been disrupted by pandemic-related closures.

 Investment implications: An alpha opportunity